cbeuw/Cloak/README.md

 `KeepAlive` is the number of seconds to tell the OS to wait after no activity before sending TCP KeepAlive probes to the upstream proxy server.
 Zero or negative value disables it.
 Default is 0 (disabled).

-`StreamTimeout` is the number of seconds of no data *sent* after which the incoming Cloak client connection will be terminated.
-Default is 300 seconds.

 ### Client

 `UID` is your UID in base64.